What Is a Floating Holiday [+ Free Policy Template]

 Floating holidays can also provide an acceptable compromise for those federal holidays on which you’ve chosen to keep your business open.
 Employees for whom the holiday is meaningful can take off while other employees keep your business open, functional, and revenue-generating.

 On the flip side, another policy does, of course, add to your administrative tasks.
-It will also be important for managers to be as consistent as possible in approving floating holiday requests to avoid hurting employee morale.
+Managing floating holiday requests and ensuring compliance with applicable laws and regulations can be cumbersome and time-consuming.
+It will also be important for managers to be as consistent as possible in approving floating holiday requests to avoid hurting employee morale or putting the company in legal jeopardy.
 If too many employees request the same holiday off, you will be forced to deny some requests or operate with reduced staffing.
 Lastly, some states (like California) may require you to pay out unused floating holidays.

-You have almost limitless control over how you set up your floating holiday policy, although it should not be complex.
-Keep it simple and straightforward so there’s no confusion about how and when employees can use floating holidays.
+You have almost limitless control over how you set up your floating holiday policy—although it should not be complex.
+Keep it straightforward, so there’s no confusion about how and when employees can use floating holidays.

-Don’t list actual days when providing a list of holidays, but rather a general list like the one we included earlier in the article.
+Instead of listing out what specific days an employee can use their floating holiday leaves, provide a general list, like the one we included earlier in the article.
 This will ensure you don’t violate anti-discrimination laws.
-Be sure to check your state’s laws regarding time off, so you will know if you must pay out unused floating holidays.
+Also, check your state’s laws regarding time off, so you will know if you must pay out unused floating holidays.

 As we noted earlier, you should limit the number of floating holidays you grant each year and note that in the policy.
 Additionally, don’t allow employees to take too many floating holidays at one time.
-Employees should only use floating holidays for actual holidays, family events, or days connected to a holiday (day after Thanksgiving, Christmas Eve).
-In most cases, this will limit the use of floating holidays to just one day at a time.
+Employees should only use floating holidays for actual holidays, family events, or days connected to a holiday (the day after Thanksgiving or Christmas Eve, for example).
+In most cases, this will limit the use of floating holidays to just one day at a time, though employees can use general PTO to make for longer periods of time off.

 Your policy should also state that a request does not guarantee approval.
 As a small business, you have many competing factors to consider when determining whether to grant a request for a floating holiday.

-Consider time tracking tools to record how many floating holidays each employee has taken and ensure they don’t take more than their allotment.
+You may want to consider using time tracking software to record how many floating holidays each employee has taken and ensure they don’t take more than their allotment.
+If you don’t think software is right for you, then check out our in-depth guide to tracking employee time for other options.

 Bottom Line

 You can show your employees you value their efforts by offering floating holidays in your benefits package.
-By offering a competitive and above-average time off benefit, your small business will also be able to attract and retain top talent without sacrificing your company’s growth and profitability.
+Providing this on top of PTO allows your team members to preserve PTO for truly rejuvenating time off while still taking paid days off for holidays that have special meaning to them.
+This can be an effective employee management tool, helping you attract and retain top talent without sacrificing your company’s growth and profitability.